kirkpsmith/rfb-dev-kit/docs/electronics.md

 ## System overview

-A [PC]{cat:tool, qty:1, Note:Must be able to flash firmware to microcontroller and connect over USB serial to microcontroller and potentiostat} communicates with both a charging/discharging device (typically a [potentiostat](pstat.md){cat:tool, qty:1, note: preferably the MYSTAT}) as well as an [Arduino UNO R3]{qty:1, Note:or equivalent microcontroller that can output two independent 5V PWM signals and connect to PC over USB serial}.
+A [computer]{cat:tool, qty:1, Note:Must be able to flash firmware to microcontroller and connect over USB serial to microcontroller and potentiostat} communicates with both a charging/discharging device (typically a [potentiostat](pstat.md){cat:tool, qty:1, note: preferably the MYSTAT}) as well as an [Arduino UNO R3]{qty:1, Note:or equivalent microcontroller that can output two independent 5V PWM signals and connect to the computer over USB serial}.
 These documents assume the use of a MYSTAT potentiostat and it's [modified control software](https://codeberg.org/FBRC/mystat/).

 The Arduino is connected to two peristaltic pumps which have internal stepper motor drivers, and are powered by a [24 V DC power source]{cat: part, qty: 1}.
 To know the flowrate (in mL/min) of the peristaltic pumps, a separate measurement is required (like dispensing water into a graduated cylinder).